Skip to main content

 Import.png

 An Import Task is configured through a classic Synchronization Task.
-When executing an Import Task, a regular Synchronization Task is indeed launched behind the scene.
-The "import" flavor only stems from the fact that a CSV file is uploaded on-the-fly by an end user when launching or scheduling (just once) the Synchronization Task.
+When you execute an Import Task, the system actually runs a Synchronization Task behind the scenes.
+The "import" aspect comes from the ability to upload a CSV file on-the-fly when the user launches or schedules (once) the Synchronization Task.

-• An application, the main configuration entry point of a synchronization, which defines namely the mapping between IDM service attributes and remote attributes
+• Application.
+This is the main configuration entry point.
+It defines the mapping between IDM service attributes and the remote system's attributes.

 • which itself references a connector, the component enabling Synchronization Task to communicate with the remote application